Estimated reading time: 6 minutes

 - URL: What is your page about?
 The URL should provide that information.
 Seeing a descriptive URL reinforces to visitors that they’re looking at the right content in the right place and that it’s relevant to their keyword search.

 - Body copy: Finally, keywords related to the topic of your page, based on research, should be scattered throughout the copy in a natural and conversational manner.
 If the headline tells users the page is about “veterinarian costs,” that information should actually be what’s on the page, including use of that specific keyword.
 Use the keyword, and other secondary keywords, in the body copy and for at least one header or subheading in the content of the page.

-Let’s put it all together in an example for a veterinary clinic – the meta information for their ‘Pricing’ page should target the keyword ‘veterinarian costs’ and look something like this:
+Let’s put it all together in a small business SEO example for a veterinary clinic – the meta information for their ‘Pricing’ page should target the keyword ‘veterinarian costs’ and look something like this:

 Title tag: Veterinarian Costs: Clinic Pricing in Manchester, Fallowfield

 Meta description: Our veterinarian costs are among the most competitive in your area.
 Routine checkups, vaccinations, teeth cleaning, spaying and neutering services for cats and dogs start at £45.

 Alt information: If you decide to use an image of a dog on that page, your alt information could be: “Veterinarian costs for a dog with a wagging tail.”

 URL: The URL should be short and sweet and also include your keyword.
 In this case, it would be the URL of your domain, separated by a forward slash or hyphen for your keyword: abcveterinaryclinic.com/veterinarian-costs.